What is Occupational Therapy?

 Occupational Therapy in Concussion Rehabilitation

 Typically concussion symptoms improve in 7-10 days.
-When those symptoms last longer than that, it is called Post-concussion syndrome (PCS).
+When symptoms last longer we use the term post-concussion syndrome (PCS).

 OTs can help people with post-concussion syndrome develop strategies to manage their symptoms and gradually return to their previous activities at home and in the community; including return to work or school.
 Here are some of the ways OTs can help: